-The accelerometer is as accurate as they come.
-The watch can keep an eye on your calories, sleep pattern, and blood oxygen levels.
+The accelerometer is as accurate as they comes.
+The watch can keep an eye on your calories, sleep patterns, and blood oxygen levels.
 The watch also has a heart rate monitor, which works like a charm.

 Fitbit Inspire HR is attractively designed and can be excellent everyday wear.
 The watch is also narrow and notably lighter than other Fitbits such as Charge 3 and Charge 4.
 The watch feels comfortable on the wrist and can be worn the whole day and even at night when sleeping.